Skip to main content

 Olena Yakobchuk / Shutterstock

 If you’ve ever glanced at a flight attendant during takeoff or landing, you might have noticed something peculiar: they often sit on their hands.
 This isn’t just a funny habit; it’s a safety protocol.
-Flight attendants sit on hands during these critical phases of flight to keep themselves protected.
+Flight attendants sit on their hands during these critical phases of flight to protect themselves.

 Recommended Videos

-This position allows flight attendants to maintain proper posture, letting them brace more effectively against the seat.
+This position allows flight attendants to maintain proper posture and brace more effectively against the seat.
 Additionally, it minimizes the risk of injury as the body is more restricted.
 Flight attendants are trained to be extra aware during the takeoff and landing phases of flights, and assuming this position ensures that they are in the best possible condition to assist passengers if needed.

 Is this position necessary for passengers?